SteelCompendium/data-sdk-npm/src/__tests__/data/statblock/sc-md/ghoul_2.md

 ##### Hunger

-**Effect:** If the ghoul charges, their speed increases by 2 until the end of their turn.
+If the ghoul charges, their speed increases by 2 until the end of their turn.

 ##### Arise

-**Effect:** The first time the ghoul is reduced to Stamina 0 by damage that isn’t fire damage or holy damage and their body isn’t destroyed, they regain 1 Stamina and fall prone.
+The first time the ghoul is reduced to Stamina 0 by damage that isn’t fire damage or holy damage and their body isn’t destroyed, they regain 1 Stamina and fall prone.

 ---